baskuit/pinyon/readme.md

 # What is This

-Surskit is a highly extensible and heavily abstracted library for applying/testing search and solving algorithms for perfect-info, simultaneous move, stochastic games.
+Surskit is a highly extensible and heavily abstracted library for applying search and solving algorithms for perfect-info, simultaneous move, stochastic games.

 ## Intended Use

 This library is really attempt at reconciling two disparate realities

-* Pokemon is an incredibly popular intellectual property with 2 major competitve formats.
+* Pokemon is the highest grossing intellectual property of all time with over 20 years of competitve play in officially sanctioned and community organized formats.

 * There are no agents that have been shown to be as strong as the best human players.
 In fact, most of the milestone developments of machine learning in other domains: (situational) tactical superiority, sound analysis, and computationally feasible search, have yet to be replicated here.